muhme/joomla-branches-tester/README.md

   You cannot open the GUI and run `joomla.cy.js` test spec twice.

 👉 JBT's Joomla installation (using `scripts/create` or `scripts/database`) disables
-  the Backward Compatibility (B/C) plugin.
+  all the behaviour plugins (such as Backward Compatibility (B/C); see [configs/disableBC.cy.js](configs/disableBC.cy.js)).
-  However, when running `joomla-cypress` tests, Joomla is reinstalled and the B/C plugin is not disabled.
+  However, when running `joomla-cypress` tests, Joomla is reinstalled and the B/C plugins are not disabled.
-  To have the B/C plugin disabled again, you will need to recreate the Joomla instance.
+  To have the B/C plugins disabled again, you will need to recreate the Joomla instance.

 ### Versions